en

 In today’s digital world, brand recognition extends beyond visuals.
 While companies have long understood the necessity of a consistent visual identity, many are just beginning to grasp the power of sonic branding.

 Some audio logos, such as Intel’s chime or McDonald’s jingle, are instantly recognizable, yet many brands have overlooked sound as a strategic asset.
-The transition from print to digital media means that audio-enabled platforms now dominate the customer journey—from apps and smart devices to podcasts and voice assistants.
-The rise of smartphones, smart speakers, and streaming platforms makes sound more critical than ever.
+The transition from print to digital media means that audio-enabled platforms now dominate the customer journey, from apps and smart devices to podcasts and voice assistants.
+Smartphones, smart speakers, and streaming platforms dominate our lives.
+That makes sound more critical than ever.

 The Hidden Power of Sonic Branding